laniqo-public/do-not-change-me/README.md

-# Do not translate me - dataset listing entities that should not be modified in the translation process.
+# Do not change me - dataset listing entities that should not be modified in the translation process.

 ## What is this?